Norm Maginness

 Norm Maginness (born 29 April 1933) is a former Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).

+Maginess was recruited from the Ashburton Football Club (Dragons) in the Eastern Suburban Football League.

 His son, Scott also played football for Hawthorn and was a member of their 1988 and 1989 premiership winning teams.

 His grandson Finn was drafted by Hawthorn in the 2019 AFL draft and debuted in round 17 of the 2020 AFL season.